Science & Research

 Laboratory Operating Procedures

-- Superceded and outdated laboratory operating procedures and work instructions (controlled copies) are archived as replaced.
-Archived hardcopy records are marked "ARCHIVED", dated and filed for the remaining time of the retention period.
+- Superceded and outdated laboratory operating procedures and work instructions (controlled copies) are archived and replaced.
+QMiS performs this automatically.
+Archived hardcopy records are marked “ARCHIVED”, dated and filed for the remaining time of the retention period.

-- The master list is updated and electronic files are moved to a directory titled "ARCHIVEDSOPS".
+- The master list is updated and electronic files are moved to a directory titled “ARCHIVEDSOPS” or moved to the Archive vault in QMiS which performs this function automatically.

 Data file – A data file is related numeric, graphic or textual information that is organized in a strictly prescribed form and format.